Skip to Main Content

 1101-2044 Women.

-• If you can find one book on a subject, the classification system locates others on similar subjects to either side.
+• If you can find one book on a subject, the classification system locates other books on similar subjects to either side of it.

-• Look at the notes and bibliography of secondary scholarship to see what other authors cite.
+• Look at the notes and bibliography of scholarly books and articles to see what those authors cite.

 Explore background sources like encyclopedias, dictionaries.
 You won't cite these, but they can help you get a picture of events, consequences, factors, and personalities involved--targets for further research